IIIT-ECell/website_2019/README.md

 The basic steps are highlighted hence:
 1. Build the site
-2. scp all contents of site into the site/ directory of the server home
+2. scp all contents of \_site/ into the site/ directory of the server home

 Suggestions welcome